ROCm/rocm-examples/HIP-Basic/hello_world/README.md

-# Cookbook Hello World Example
+# HIP-Basic Hello World Example

 ## Description
 This example showcases launching kernels and printing from device programs.